kevinsawicki/gitective/README.md

 # gitective - Find the commits you're looking for

 gitective is a Java library built on top of [JGit](http://www.eclipse.org/jgit) that makes investigating Git repositories simpler and easier.
+Gitective makes it straight-forward to find interesting commits in a Git repository through combining the included filters.

+## Why would you use gitective?

+  * You are new to git and/or JGit and need to write an application that uses revision history.
+Gitective aims to be simple enough to not require a deep understanding of Git or JGit in order to construct a filter to locate the commits you are looking for in a Git Repository.

+  * You need to write an application that searches for commit information from multiple Git repositories.
+Gitective supports re-using filters across repositories as well as multiple commit searches of the same repository.

+  * You want to generate stats or reports based on the commit activity in Git repositories and are looking to use Java/JGit and want a head-start in writing the code that finds the commits needed.

 ## Examples